 Pros and Cons Compared With Disposables

-Comfort -- Our testers previously stuck in Depends "diapers" were able to use our pads and wear their own underwear again.
+Comfort -- Our customers who were previously stuck in Depends "diapers" are able to use our pads and wear their own underwear again.

 Easy Care -- Wash and dry in your washer and dryer on any setting.
 Hemp is virtually indestructible.

-No Rash -- Testers said they had no urine rash when using this product.
+No Rash -- Customers report they have no urine rash when using this product.

 No Odor -- No chemicals in the cloth means no exaggerated odors when it is saturated.

-Discreet - They won't sound like a diaper when you move in them.
+Discreet - They don't sound like a diaper when you move in them.